 Hospitality is at the core of the Cathedral Ridge experience.
 Every year, Cathedral Ridge hosts dozens of retreats, conferences, and family and community events—a mixture of religious and non-profit groups—which generate the core income that supports the Center’s youth and young adult programs.

-By upgrading and expanding the adult accommodations, we will be able to extend our hospitality and provide services for more and larger retreat and conference groups.
+By upgrading the adult accommodations, we will be able to extend our hospitality and provide services for more and more retreat and conference groups.
 The increased occupancy will help Cathedral Ridge become self-sustaining, and it will also expand our ministry to:

-- Support the growth of the Episcopal Diocese in Colorado
+- Support the growth of The Episcopal Church in Colorado

 - Train leaders who come from faith and love to meet the challenges of serving their communities, churches, and the world